-Here's some basic information to help you decide if a parakeet is the right pet for you.
+Here's everything to know to help decide if a parakeet is the right pet for you.

 A parakeet's immediate surroundings are crucial to its well-being.
-They need plenty of room to climb and fly, so purchase the largest cage you can.
+They need plenty of room to climb and fly, so purchase the largest cage you can fit in your house.
 Parakeets fly horizontally, so make sure you choose a cage with ample horizontal measurements.

 Metals such as brass and zinc can be toxic to birds, so a stainless steel cage is the best and safest option for housing your pet bird.
-Parakeets like to climb, so make sure the cage you choose has horizontal bars.
+Parakeets like to climb, so it's important to choose a cage with horizontal bars.

-Purchasing a pair of parakeets is also an option, as they will keep each other company.
-However, as a pair, they will be more likely to bond with each other, and less inclined to bond with you, although if you interact with them regularly, you can become part of the flock.
+Purchasing a pair of parakeets is also a popular option, as they will keep each other company.
+Just keep in mind that a pair of parakeets will be more likely to bond with each other, and less inclined to bond with you.
+If you interact with them regularly, though, you can become part of their flock.

-These social birds can make good pets and great companions for families!
+These social birds make good pets and great companions for families!

-A high-quality feed is a must.
-A strictly-seed diet is a big no-no, as seeds can breed dangerous bacteria over time, and can endanger their life.
-Instead, a parakeet diet should include pellets, mixed seeds, and a variety of fresh fruits, and veggies.
-You will also need to provide your pet bird with a cuttlebone and mineral block, which offer calcium and other essential nutrients.
+Feeding your parakeet a high-quality diet is a must.
+A strictly seed diet is a big no-no, as seeds can breed dangerous bacteria over time and can endanger the bird's life.
+Instead, a parakeet diet should include pellets, mixed seeds, and a variety of fresh fruits and veggies.
+You will also need to provide your pet bird with a cuttlebone and mineral block, which offers calcium and other essential nutrients.

 Like any pets, parakeets require regular veterinary care, so be sure you're willing and able to provide that before you buy one.
 They are are prone to tumors, mites, bacterial infections, and other conditions related to nutritional deficiencies.
 A good avian vet can help you avoid some of these common pitfalls and prolong your parakeet's life.

 With safe, clean surroundings, daily interaction, a high-quality diet, and regular veterinary care, a parakeet can flourish in your home.